Marvin L. Warner

+Home State Savings Bank was doing substantial business with ESM.
+After ESM failed, it was revealed that Home State would suffer a loss of about $150 million from their transactions with ESM.
+A run on the bank ensued with over $100 million withdrawn in a few days.
+The bank was closed on March 9, 1985.
+Bank runs ensued on other institutions insured by the Ohio Deposit Guarantee Fund after it was revealed that the fund had insufficient funds to pay off Home State depositors.

+With most of his money tied up in either Home State or the Stallions, Warner was forced to give up control of the Stallions just days after Home State's collapse.
+The league had required its owners to post a $1.3 million letter of credit for just such an emergency.
+Unfortunately, the Stallions' letter of credit was backed by Home State, rendering it worthless.

+Home State Savings Bank was sold on May 29, 1985, to Hunter Savings Association, a part of American Financial Group, and the bank reopened on June 14, 1985.
+All but one of the other savings institutions covered by the Ohio Deposit Guarantee Fund either merged or obtained federal deposit insurance.

+Warner was convicted in March 1987 of nine counts of fraud-related charges relating to Home State Savings Bank.
 Warner was “sentenced ... to 3 1/2 years in prison and fined $22 million for helping trigger the biggest banking crisis in Ohio history.”
 Unable to post the $22 million cash bond ordered by the judge, Warner was immediately taken to jail.

 When he was released from prison, he moved to an Ocala, Florida horse farm to protect himself from creditors.
 Those were state charges.
 He was found innocent on an 18 count indictment on federal charges of one count of conspiracy, 15 counts of wire fraud and two counts of interstate movement of fraudulently obtained funds for which the maximum combined penalty was 90 years.